Christiana Caro is an artist, photographer, and educator based in Seattle, WA.

 From 2011-12 Caro carried out research as a Fulbright Fellow in Slovakia, during which time she also founded and curated Clutch Gallery, a pop-up exhibition space that showcased the work of Slovak and US artists.
 She later co-founded a similar project for local artists in Norfolk, VA - Range Gallery.

-Caro has taught photography and art history at Old Dominion University, the University of Arizona, the Florence University of the Arts, the Virginia Museum of Contemporary Art, the Governor's School for the Arts, and served as a visiting Fulbright artist at the Academy of Fine Arts and Design, Bratislava.
+Caro has taught photography and art history at Old Dominion University, the University of Arizona, the Florence University of the Arts (Italy), the Virginia Museum of Contemporary Art, the Governor's School for the Arts, and served as a visiting Fulbright artist at the Academy of Fine Arts and Design, Bratislava.

 Caro maintains a studio and freelance practice from Seattle.
-She recently contracted with Research and Machine Intelligence at Google Inc. for development on the Clips project, an AI-powered camera, and on Artists and Machine Intelligence (AMI), a program that brings artists and engineers together to make collaborative projects with intelligent systems.
+She recently contracted with Research and Machine Intelligence at Google for development on Clips, an AI-powered camera, and on Artists and Machine Intelligence (AMI), a program that brings artists and engineers together to make collaborative projects with intelligent systems.